 You may have encountered an External Hard Drive of, say, 1 or 2 TB that you connect to your PC or Mac using a cable.
 The concept of an External storage device is not new.
 However, as we shift our focus from desktop to Hand-Held devices, it is impossible to work with an external memory drive that needs a USB port to connect to, since mobile hand held devices do not have USB ports.
 Some people go through the hassle of buying some adapters or download some apps to connect to this cabled external hard drive.
 An obvious downside to this is that the smart device’s battery will drain pretty fast and all the convenience is rather short-lived.

 However, if you dig deeper into your pocket, you can acquire the next-gen storage mode; the wireless external storage drive that has storage space as high as 2TB.
 With this drive, you can have added storage that is accessible without the need for a cable or web access.
 The hard drive creates a Wi-Fi Hotspot from which all enabled devices, from smartphones to tablets, PCs to Macs can access an extra pool of storage.
-You can also access the drive via Bluetooth.
+You can also access the drive via Bluetooth, just like a funny bluetooth speaker.
 The extra space shows up in your explorer or finder on your PC and Mac respectively.
 It appears on your tablet or smartphone on a window with a wizard to take you through the process of accessing and sending or streaming files.
 You can set a password so that only the authorized devices can gain access to the drive.
 They have a battery to provide the constant power on the move.
 The battery life is sensibly sufficient with some drives giving as much as 7 hours while constantly streaming files.
 That is enough time for you to enjoy the convenience while on the move before you have to recharge when you are next in the office or at home.

 Some wireless hard drives come with a solid state backup, a slot for the SD memory card and therefore offer great speeds and more stability than the conventional hard drives.
 Some can as much as being a storage device, act as a smartphone charger.
 Multi-user access is a plus by some of the makes which offers convenience although there are limits to the number of users at a go.
 Some manufacturers have made pocket-size drives even though they compromise on some features.
 Wireless hard drives are easy to use with rather straightforward application and plug and play capability.